RatPoison-dev/RatPoison/README.md

     * Fixed nade helper not showing spots near position correctly
     * Combo can be used without having the hitmarker enabled

+* Hotfix 3
+    * Made override weapons more intuitive to enable/disable and edit
+    * Hitmarker outline wont draw when hitmarker is disable but combo is enabled

 ---

 Base is Charlatano available [here](https://github.com/Jire/Charlatano)